 I attribute my success to this

 - I never gave or took any

-excuse.
+excuses.

-The Course Syllabus serves as the primary document of record for the course.
-If ambiguities exist between the course syllabus and Nursing Student Handbook, the requirements outlined in the course syllabus will supersede the handbook in accordance with the NC Board of Nursing General Statue 21 NCAC 36.032, which states:
+Each course is implemented in accordance with the student course syllabus.
+If ambiguities or differences exist between the course syllabus and Nursing Student Handbook, the requirements outlined in the course syllabus will supersede the handbook in accordance with the NC Board of Nursing General Statue 21 NCAC 36 .032, which states: